WebberHuang1118/harvester-study/volume-online-resize/README.md

    ```
    - `SOURCE` should point to the CSI pod-mount path.
    - `TARGET` should point to the `virt-launcher` EmptyDir.

-#### Using `findmnt` to Verify Bind-Mounts

-The `findmnt` command is a powerful tool to inspect and verify the bind-mounts created by KubeVirt for hot-plugged volumes.
-Below is an example of how to use `findmnt` effectively:

 ##### Example Output
 ```bash